|

 but there wasn't one -- the stranger simply vanished.

-47. Finally, he stared up at
+47. He stared up toward the

 sky, searching A'zoth for an answer, but A'zoth wasn't talking.

-happen," he reasoned, "because the evidence is right there in the
+the evidence is right there in the

 snow."